Read about the leadership team at Toitū Te Whenua.

 Before joining Customs in 2014 as their Chief Information Officer (CIO), Murray held a number of senior leadership roles across operations, strategy, finance, change and information technology, with a focus on the government sector.

-Jan joined LINZ as Deputy Chief Executive Location Information in 2009.
-She is currently the Acting Deputy Chief Executive Policy and Overseas Investment.
+She joined Toitū Te Whenua as Deputy Chief Executive Location Information in 2009 and then as Deputy Chief Executive Location Information, Policy & Overseas Investment.

 Over the past 10 years, Jan has represented New Zealand at many international forums including the United Nations Global Geospatial Information Management Committee of Experts, International Hydrographic Organisational General Assembly, Geospatial World Forum, Australian and New Zealand Spatial Council, and the Cambridge Conference.